TheBigEye/Python-OS/README.md

 <!-- <img src="https://user-images.githubusercontent.com/63316583/156764802-7e1ffb65-f482-45ef-9c05-f82d9c4b4e23.svg" width="512" height="360"> UNUSED but usefuul -->

 **Python OS** is an operating system simulator written in Python, with a graphical interface made with Tkinter, the graphical interface is inspired by Windows to make it more user-friendly

+This was developed from the beginning as a hobby, currently I use it to learn and apply my knowledge with Python and GUI design :)
 ## Features

 #### Desktop environment: